CZ-NIC/knot/doc/man_keymgr.rst

   Delete pre-generated offline key-related records in specified time interval.

 **del-all-old**
   Delete old keys that are in state 'removed'.
+This function also applies to non-offline KSK keys.

 **generate-ksr** [*timestamp-from*] *timestamp-to*
   Print to stdout KeySigningRequest based on pre-generated ZSKs for specified time period.